 Tava Adventures creates adorable travel guides and kits for kids who love to adventure.
 The cards are beautiful, colorful, educational and fun.
 The travel guides focus on specific cities (London, Paris, New York) or more general travel themes like the road trip games and an airplane kit.
 These are fun way to keep kids curious and engaged.

-Giveaway: In honor of week 3 of The Wandering Rumpus Summer Launch Party, Tava Adventures has generously offered one travel kit to a Wandering Rumpus reader.
+Giveaway: (This giveaway is closed) In honor of week 3 of The Wandering Rumpus Summer Launch Party, Tava Adventures has generously offered one travel kit to a Wandering Rumpus reader.
 To enter, simply visit the Tava Adventures shop page and tell me which kit you would love to win in the comments of this blog post.
 Then, head over to Instagram for another entry!
 Entries will be accepted until midnight Thursday.
 You must comment on THIS post to receive an entry!
 Good luck and happy summer adventures!